-Home Elevators by DME Elevators & Lifts: Serving Illinois, Indiana, and Wisconsin.
+Home Elevators in Illinois, Indiana and Wisconsin.

 DME Elevators & Lifts recognizes selecting the right elevator provider is just as important as selecting the right elevator.
 Serving our community since 1977, we have the extensive knowledge and experience to be able to provide you with Excellence in Elevation.
 We offer the most innovative products available and will confidently embrace the most demanding custom projects.

 Each project is tailored to the needs and desires of our customers.
 Our Residential Elevator Advisors will visit your home and walk you through the wide range of options available to you.
 DME Elevators & Lifts offers free assessments, there is no obligation to meet with an expert.

 Our promise to you goes well beyond installation.
 As a full service provider, our manufacturer trained in-house technicians are fully licensed to also maintain and service your elevator.
 DME Elevators & Lifts is dedicated to delivering worry-free operation, for years to come.

 You can rely on DME’s knowledgeable advisors to provide the best solution for your home, as they’ve already done the research for you.
 We have rigorously selected only elevator models that provide superior functionality, design, reliability and value.